RSGallery2/RSGallery2_Project/Documentation/MyGalleries/MyGalleries.md

 more tabs: Add Image and Create Gallery.
 A site administrator can choose to give only specific permissions to a user group, e.g. only Edit permission, and only give that permission for a specific gallery.
 Then the user will see from the icons being grey (and non-functional) or not if they have that permission.
-At the top of the page there is a box with User information: the user name of the user who is current- ly logged in, the number of galleries this user has already created and its allowed maximum (setting Maximum number of galleries a user can have) and the number of items for which the user is the own- er and its allowed maximum (setting Max numbers of pictures a user can have).
+At the top of the page there is a box with User information: the user name of the user who is currently logged in, the number of galleries this user has already created and its allowed maximum (setting
+Maximum number of galleries a user can have) and the number of items for which the user is the owner and its allowed maximum (setting Max numbers of pictures a user can have).
 Frontend
 12
 We will assume for the following sections that the user has all permissions for all galleries and items and that My Galleries are enabled.
 Figure 2.9.
-My Galleries page for a user with all permissions
+My Galleries page for a user with all permissions~~

 ### 2.5.1.
 Galleries

-Go to My Galleries via the menu item Photos and then My galleries.
-You are now on the My galleries page.
+~~Go to My Galleries via the menu item Photos and then My galleries.
+You are now on the My galleries page.~~

 #### 2.5.1.1.
 Create a gallery

-On the My galleries page click the Create Gallery tab.
+~~On the My galleries page click the Create Gallery tab.
 This tab only shows when the user that is logged in has Create permission.
 To create a new gallery, first choose its parent (choose Top gallery when you want the gallery to be on the same 'level' as e.g. the gallery Cakes, or choose an existing gallery, like gallery Cakes, for that to be the parent.
 Then give the a name and a description and click the little disk button at the top right of the Create Gallery tab.
-See Figure 2.10, “My Galleries: tab Create Gallery”
+See Figure 2.10, “My Galleries: tab Create Gallery”~~ ~~[13].
- [13].
 Next to the disk button is a red round button with a white cross inside: this is the cancel button that will clear all fields.
 Saving the gallery details returns you to this page and this tab, but with the extra gallery created (note: this gallery is unpublished by default).
 Unless of course the user already is at its maximum allowed galleries, then the gallery will not be created.
-Frontend
-13
-Figure 2.10.
-My Galleries: tab Create Gallery
+Frontend 13 Figure 2.10.
+My Galleries: tab Create Gallery~~
 #### 2.5.1.2.
 Change the state of a gallery: published or unpublished

-On the My galleries page click the My galleries tab ( Figure 2.11, “My galleries: tab My galleries”
+~~On the My galleries page click the My galleries tab ( Figure 2.11, “My galleries: tab My galleries”
  [13
 ]).
 This shows a list of galleries.
-In the Published column the user can tell by the icon if the gallery is published (green icon with white checkmark) or unpublished (red icon with white dot in- side).
-When the user is not allowed to change the state, the icons are grey, but with either the check- mark or the dot.
+In the Published column the user can tell by the icon if the gallery is published (green icon with white checkmark) or unpublished (red icon with white dot inside).
+When the user is not allowed to change the state, the icons are grey, but with either the checkmark or the dot.
 A click on the icon toggles the state from unpublished to published and vice versa.
 Figure 2.11.
-My galleries: tab My galleries
+My galleries: tab My galleries~~
 #### 2.5.1.3.
 Edit a gallery

-The details like the name and description of the gallery can be edited and a different parent gallery can be chosen.
+~~The details like the name and description of the gallery can be edited and a different parent gallery can be chosen.
 The gallery can be edited by either clicking on the gallery name or on its Edit icon (see
 Figure 2.11, “My galleries: tab My galleries”